cdl-saarland/AnICA/README.md

 ## TODO

 ### Key Functionality
+  - [ ] implement cost budgets or some other termination criterion
   - [X] implement mechanism for dropping constraints
   - [X] implement the core generalization algorithm

 ### Functional Extensions
-  - [X] replace the powerset domain for uop combinations with a subset domain of uops
+  - [ ] add an ISA extension/category domain
+  - [ ] add a domain that can express that an instruction may not use memory / has to use memory
   - [ ] test whether the aliasing component can find something
   - [ ] make AbstractionConfig configurable
   - [ ] make AbstractionConfig less of a god class
   - [ ] AbstractBlock.sample needs some software engineering, probably extract the aliasing portion to its own class to make it more manageable
-  - [X] add a way of restricting the insn schemes provided by iwho.Context
   - [ ] make iwho.Context configurable
-  - [X] use "type signature" as an insn feature
   - [ ] revisit and adjust the aliasing assumptions in the AbstractionConfig
   - [ ] check whether using an SMT solver for subsumption is necessary and reasonable
   - [ ] look into sampling constraint solvers if sampling turns out to be an issue